Wrangling Datasets SOP

 4. Go to the 3.
 Upload tab and click the Submit to Project button to upload the fixed spreadsheet.
 (If the button doesn’t appear try refreshing the page.)

-5. To edit directly in the ui, click the pencil symbol to open the editing form
+2. To edit directly in the ui, click the pencil symbol in specific entity to open the editing form

 1. change any fields that need to be edited